Communities

 • street side grass areas that could accommodate trees;

-• corners of a playing field or a park where a small wood might fit in.
+• corners of a playing field, garden or a park where a small wood might fit in.

 Come to a tree planting event with your family and friends - We’re keen to involve local people in planting trees in neighbourhoods with low levels of tree cover, especially young people as they will gain most from seeing these trees grow and thrive in years to come.